Military Sexual Trauma: Community Providers

 This presentation gives an overview of key information and resources related to military sexual trauma for medical providers.
 It also provides helpful guidance for how to understand and respond to patient behaviors, how to screen for MST and respond to disclosures, and how to adapt care to meet survivors’ treatment needs.

 - Helps active duty Service members begin to recover, heal, and enhance their resiliency after a sexual assault.
 Also useful for providers working with active duty Service members.

 - “Resources” tab of this website

-- Has downloadable brochures for Veterans, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free and confidential MST-related services.
-The “Other Resources” tab also has links to other online resources for Veterans and active duty Service members.
+- Has downloadable brochures for survivors, educational tools for providers, and articles that help survivors and providers learn more about MST and VA’s free and confidential MST-related services.
+The “Other Resources” section of this tab also has links to other online resources for Veterans and current service members.